Mathematical specification of hitomezashi designs: Hitomezashi stitch patterns

 While this simple encoding is not found in the needlework literature, it is so natural that it seems likely that for centuries stitchers have muttered something similar under their breath to keep track of their work as they have stitched.
 It also enables us to draw on language and notation from the mathematics literature.

-For a regular pattern, the sequence of zeroes and ones specifying the horizontal lines of stitches can be generated by repeatedly concatenating $w$, a word from the alphabet $\{0,1\}$.
-We will read the sequence up the left-hand side of the design.
-In the same way, the vertical lines of stitches can be specified by repeatedly concatenating a word $v$ from the same binary alphabet, reading across the bottom of the design, from the left.
-The lengths of the words, $|w|$ and $|v|$, need not be the same.
+For a regular pattern, the sequence of zeroes and ones specifying the vertical lines of stitches can be generated by repeatedly concatenating $v$, a word from the alphabet $\{0,1\}$.
+We will read the sequence across the bottom of the design, from the left.
+In the same way, the horizontal lines of stitches can be specified by repeatedly concatenating a word $w$ from the same binary alphabet, reading up the left-hand side of the design.
+The lengths of the words, $|v|$ and $|w|$, need not be the same.

 It is useful to define the following: $\overline{w}$ is the word obtained by the interchange $0\leftrightarrow 1$ in $w$ and $\widetilde{w}$ is the word obtained by reversing the order of the letters in $w$.
 Both operations are involutions.
 If $\widetilde{w}=w$, the word $w$ is a palindrome, and if $\widetilde{w}=\overline{w}$, the word $w$ is an antipalindrome.